wildfish/django-isomorphic/README.md

 ## Why?

 There are few easy to use libraries for rendering JavaScript server side for Django.
-The aim was to create a solution that requires as little setup as possible and performs well.
+The aim is to create a solution that requires as little setup as possible and performs well.

 ## Docs